tldr-pages/tldr/pages/common/sv.md

 `sudo sv reload {{path/to/service}}`

-- Start a serive only if it's not running and don't restart it if it stops
+- Start a service only if it's not running and don't restart it if it stops:

 `sudo sv once {{path/to/service}}`